Critique-Guided Distillation for Robust Reasoning via Refinement: Experiments

 \subsubsection{Datasets}

 We consider two datasets for training: WebInstruct \citep{yue2024mammoth2scalinginstructionsweb}, and MetaMathQA \citep{yu2024metamathbootstrapmathematicalquestions}.
-WebInstruct is a web-crawled instruction dataset that spans a wide range of topics, including Math, Physics, Chemistry, and more.
+WebInstruct\footnote{WebInstruct's collection methodology uses filtering to reduce overlap with common benchmarks.
+In addition, we verified no direct overlap between WebInstruct training prompts and our evaluation benchmarks using exact string matching and fuzzy matching.
+We found $<0.1\%$ potential overlap, which we removed.} is a web-crawled instruction dataset that spans a wide range of topics, including Math, Physics, Chemistry, and more.
 MetaMathQA is a dataset based on GSM8K~\citep{cobbe2021training} and MATH~\citep{hendrycks2021measuringmathematicalproblemsolving} which synthesizes more questions and answers by rephrasing and other augmentation techniques.
 We randomly sample 100k examples from each dataset as training data.

-We evaluate on two sets of benchmarks capturing both mathematical reasoning and broader STEM-oriented problem solving. \textbf{Group 1: Math Reasoning} comprises MATH500~\citep{hendrycks2021measuringmathematicalproblemsolving}, Minerva-Math~\citep{lewkowycz2022solvingquantitativereasoningproblems}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, OlympiadBench~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}, and AMC23. \textbf{Group 2: General Reasoning} includes TheoremQA~\citep{chen_etal_2023_theoremqa}, GPQA~\citep{rein2023gpqagraduatelevelgoogleproofqa}, and MMLU-Pro~\citep{wang2024mmluprorobustchallengingmultitask}.
+We evaluate on two sets of benchmarks capturing both mathematical reasoning and broader STEM-oriented problem solving.
+Group 1: Math Reasoning comprises MATH500~\citep{hendrycks2021measuringmathematicalproblemsolving}, Minerva-Math~\citep{lewkowycz2022solvingquantitativereasoningproblems}, GSM8K~\citep{cobbe2021trainingverifierssolvemath}, OlympiadBench~\citep{he2024olympiadbenchchallengingbenchmarkpromoting}, and AMC23.
+Group 2: General Reasoning includes TheoremQA~\citep{chen_etal_2023_theoremqa}, GPQA~\citep{rein2023gpqagraduatelevelgoogleproofqa}, and MMLU-Pro~\citep{wang2024mmluprorobustchallengingmultitask}.

 To evaluate model capabilities beyond math and science reasoning, we also report results on the following datasets to evaluate general instruction-following and question answering abilities: IFEval~\citep{zhou2023instructionfollowingevaluationlargelanguage}, MUSR~\citep{sprague2024musrtestinglimitschainofthought}, TruthfulQA~\citep{lin2022truthfulqameasuringmodelsmimic}, and BIG-Bench Hard (BBH)~\citep{suzgun2022challengingbigbenchtaskschainofthought}.